Affiliated IHO Alumni

 Amy Rector

-Assistant Professor of Anthropology, School of World Studies, Virginia Commonwealth University, Richmond, VA
+Associate Professor of Anthropology, School of World Studies, Virginia Commonwealth University, Richmond, VA

 Dissertation: Mammal community evolution and biogeography through time in the Western Cape, South Africa